Understanding Tremolo: Definition, Causes, Symptoms, Diagnosis, And Treatment Options

 Parkinson’s Disease:

 Parkinson’s disease is a progressive disorder of the nervous system that primarily affects movement.
 It occurs when the brain cells responsible for producing dopamine, a neurotransmitter involved in movement control, become damaged or die.
 The hallmark symptoms of Parkinson’s disease include tremors, stiffness, and bradykinesia (slowness of movement).
 The tremors associated with Parkinson’s disease typically appear at rest and may disappear or decrease during purposeful movement.
-Along with tremors, people with Parkinson’s disease may experience other symptoms such as rigidity, difficulty with balance, and changes in speech.
+Along with tremors, people with Parkinson’s disease may experience other such as rigidity, difficulty with balance, and changes in speech.

 Medication Side Effects: